Is Rising Student Debt Harming the U.S. Economy?

 Student loan debt in the United States has grown enormously in recent years and is now one of the largest forms of consumer borrowing in the country.
 Though the benefits of a college education outweigh the costs in most cases, many graduates are concerned about entering a weak job market and worry that lingering debt could hinder their financial futures.

 Most economists see student loan programs as a sound investment in U.S. workers and essential for maintaining the country’s competitive edge, but questions remain about the appropriate level of federal involvement.
 A debate has also emerged over whether the government should forgive student loan debt and, if so, how much it should forgive.
-In 2022, President Joe Biden launched a new student debt relief plan that drew both praise and criticism.
+The Joe Biden administration has introduced several student debt forgiveness plans, but its most sweeping proposal was struck down by the Supreme Court.

 How much student debt is there?